AndroidOpenSonyProject/manifest/README.md

 4. Initialize the build environment

-        source build/envsetup.sh
+        source build/envsetup.sh && lunch

-5. Build the ROM

-        For G510:
-            brunch u8951
-        For Y300:
-            brunch u8833
+5. Select your device

+6. Start building

+        make –j <insert the cpu thread number of your computer>